zuazo/ssl_certificate-cookbook/README.md

 ## ssl_certificate

 Creates a SSL certificate.
-The certificate can be read form multiple places: attributes, data bags, chef vault, ...
+The certificate can be read form multiple places: attributes, data bags and chef vaults.

 ### ssl_certificate actions